-The gums act as a protective barrier for the dentin and cementum of the teeth, and ensure that teeth are firmly rooted into the jaw.
+The gums act as a protective barrier for the dentin and cementum of the teeth and ensure that teeth are firmly rooted in the jaw.
 Gums are perhaps the most sensitive component of the mouth; if your gums become infected with bacteria, it can cause health problems with the teeth, tongue, stomach, lungs, and even the heart.

 Be sure to brush and floss daily, rinse with mouthwash, and take extra time to brush in and around the gumline to keep bacteria at bay.
 These are the keys to optimal oral health!

 Keep Your Whole Mouth Healthy!